GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Introduction

-The shortcoming of the previous works is the inefficient fusion of different modalities using complex models.
-Fusing modalities using simple concatenation at a later point in the model, in particular, can result in information loss.
-In addition, previous works that utilize the concatenation operator for encoding the intermodal relationship fail to explicitly address the \emph{heterogeneity gap} \cite{peng2019cm}, which arises in multimodal data.
-Even studies that have attempted to address the aforementioned issues utilized a complex model with a large number of parameters \cite{qian2021hierarchical}, possibly leading to higher chances of overfitting.
+in the model, in particular, can result in information loss.
+In addition, previous works that utilize the concatenation operator for encoding the intermodal relationship fail to explicitly address the \emph{heterogeneity gap} \cite{peng2019cm} that arises in multimodal data.